Can vs Could

 • Can is used to state a fact, ability, potential, and possibility.

 • Could is used to state a past ability, condition, and possibility.

-• Can and could are used to make a permissions, requests or commands
+• Can and could are used to ask for permissions, make requests or commands.

 • Could suggests a polite manner when making a request and it suggests a level of doubt or certainty.